FAQs: What to Expect When Traveling to Vietnam During Tet Holiday?

 Posted By : Threeland Travel / Vietnam Travel Guide

 Although Tet can be a very exciting time to travel in Vietnam, it's also the busiest time of the year to be there.
 Millions of people will be traveling through the country to gather with friends and family.
-The holiday will certainly have an impact on your trip plans.
+The holiday will certainly have an impact on your Vietnam holiday packages plan.

 Q: What and When is Tet holiday in Vietnam?

 Vietnamese Lunar New Year (commonly known as Tet in Vietnam) is the most important celebration of the year in Vietnamese culture, and would take place a week leading to and a week after the first day of Tet.
 The celebration is based on the Vietnamese lunar calendar, the date changes annually for Lunar New Year, but it usually falls in late January or early February.